Arakii0/Arakii0/README.md

 - [Analysing a executable spyware and a malware word document]
 - [Setting Up Own Vulnerable Home Lab]
 - [Conducted Web Application Bug Bounty]
+- [Applied and coded a python machine learning model to classify malicious websites]
+- [Constructed an Information Risk Management Plan and a report on a fictitious banking company]
+- [Performed digital forensics on a disk using Encase]
+- [Setting up a SIEM using datadog, suricata and cisco endpoint security with alerts]

 <h2>👨‍💻 Hackathons And CTFs:</h2>